Avaray/esp32-bme280-micropython-weather-station/README.md

 - Admin Mode + Web UI
 - OTA updates, Pre-commit hook to generate hashes for all files, plus code backup (to prevent bricking the device)
 - Custom `machine.wake_reason()` for reboots to Admin Mode.
 If config is not correct, the device will reboot to Admin Mode.
+- In Admin Mode, force connected client to open a browser with the device's IP address.